Why you should consider working at a credit union

 Numerica first and foremost, looks for a good cultural fit.
 If you’re fun, open to change, transparent and work well on a team, then you should fit in nicely.
 Someone who wants to learn, grow, and has a passion for giving back to the community would feel right at home at Numerica.

-Numerica’s Experience video gives you a short peak of current employees and the Numerica culture.
+Numerica’s Experience video gives you a short peek of current employees and the Numerica culture.

 What type of training and development is offered to those who work for Numerica?